petracili/MS4/README.md

 * As a new site user, I want to be able to make a purchase without needing to create a profile
 * As a new site user, I want to be able to be able to easily create a profile
 * As a new site user, I want to be able to be able to be able to amend the items in my bag including quantities and removing them entirely

+### **Returning user's goals**
+* As a returning site user, I want to be able to log in and out
+* As a returning site user, I want to be able to recover a forgotten password
+* As a returning site user, I want to be able to have a personalised profile
+* As a returning site user, I want to be able to view my past orders